orbit-apps/elixir-shopifyapi/guides/getting_started.md

 ### 1. Setup ngrok

-We use ngrok to tunnel public requests to locahost endpoints for testing.
+We use ngrok to tunnel public requests to localhost endpoints for testing.

-1. Download ngrok app.
+1. Download ngrok app and create an ngrok account.
-2. Create an account, sign up with your PXU Google account.
-3. Run the "Connect your account" terminal command to set your authtoken.
+2. Run the "Connect your account" terminal command to set your authtoken.

     ```sh
       ./ngrok authtoken ExampleCHANGEmeTOtheREALdealOk
     ```

-4. After account creation, go to the dashboard, click "Reserved".
+3. After account creation, go to the dashboard, click "Reserved".
-5. Add new reserved domain to make it simplier to access your domain.
+4. Add new reserved domain to make it simpler to access your domain.
     `http://geneparmesan.ngrok.io`
-6. Run ngrok from the command line and start the process:
+5. Run ngrok from the command line and start the process:
     `$ ./ngrok http -subdomain=geneparmesan 4000`

 ### 2. Create new Shopify app